Online bettors see Donald Trump as odds-on Republican nominee

 "Mr Trump has triumphed yet again, despite political analysts almost unanimously writing him off as a serious presidential contender," said Graham Sharpe from William Hill, adding one customer stood to collect at least $100,000 if Trump was elected to the White House on Nov.
 8.

-William Hill and Betway make Trump 1/2 favourite to get the Republican nod, while Ladbrokes cut his odds to 4/9, the same as those shown on Ireland's PaddyPower.
+William Hill and Betway make Trump 1/2 favorite to get the Republican nod, while Ladbrokes cut his odds to 4/9, the same as those shown on Ireland's PaddyPower.

 His nearest rival, U.S. Senator Marco Rubio from Florida, featured odds of 6/1 on Ladbrokes.
 U.S. Senator Ted Cruz of Texas, who has been battling with Rubio for the No. 2 spot in the early voting states, has sunk to a deep longshot.
 Paddy Power gives Cruz odds of 33/1, its site shows.